melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Step-By-Step-Instructions.md

 productions.
 For example, in typing the simply-typed lambda calculus, we would have attributes for the typing context and the type of an expression.

+## Notational Differences

+In the paper, we used notation independent of any particular attribute-grammar system, notation which would be recognizable to those generally familiar with functional programming.

+Some notation is different in Silver.
+The primary differences:
+- Equations need a marker at the beginning to note whether they are for restricted or implicit attributes; we did not include these in figures in the paper.
+This limitation on the implementation was noted in Section 6 in the paper.
+- `match ... with` for pattern matching from the paper becomes `case ... of` in Silver
+- Parameterized types replace parentheses with angle brackets, turning `Maybe(T)` from the paper into `Maybe<T>` in Silver
+- Pair types, written `(A, B)` in the paper, become a parameterized type `Pair<A B>` in Silver

+Other notational differences will be pointed out as they are encountered.